-This post and recipe for Quick and Easy Hush Puppies has been sponsored by Gorton's.
+This post and recipe for Quick and Easy Hush Puppies have been sponsored by Gorton's.
 All opinions are 100% my own.

 The new packaging is perfect and comes with 2 large fillets in each box — making it easy to eat the right portions and have a very tasty dinner — in about 25-35 minutes.